Frequently Asked Questions

 The primary AYSO playing season is in the fall from September through the end of November.
-Competitive Divisions (u10 – u14) will participate in a playoff system during the first two weeks of December.
-There is a follow-on season in the spring (for players who played in the fall) that runs from APRIL through May.
+Competitive Divisions (u10 – u14) will participate in a playoff system in December.
+There is a secondary season in the spring that runs from April through May.

 Should I volunteer to help?

 OF COURSE!!
 Our AYSO program is a totally volunteer organization run by the parents of players (and often the parents of former players who have moved on but the parents still enjoy helping).
 There are projects you can help with that take two hours one time up to jobs that require a couple of hours each week.
 Something for everyone with no experience necessary.
-Additionally, there is a mandatory two-hour snack bar shift per team for the U10 – U14 divisions.
-Teams will be assigned times during the playing season and the shift will be posted in the newsletter.
-Please email firstname.lastname@example.org if you are interested in volunteering.
+Please email email@example.com if you are interested in volunteering.

 When is registration?